mzettwitz/tado-automate-web/README.md

 # Tado Automate Web ☕🤖

 A minimal REST API for controlling Tado heating devices, designed for integration with automation apps like Automate on Android.
-This project allows you to turn heating on/off based on open window detection, with secure access via API key and HTTPS using Caddy and DuckDNS.
+This project allows you to turn heating on/off based on open window detection and set home/away mode using geofencing.
+The communication has secure access via API key and HTTPS using Caddy and DuckDNS.
 For easier integration, a docker file is provided.
 Based on the [PyTado fork](https://github.com/wmalgadey/PyTado).
 All services in this project are free to use.